 The Bank's risk appetite and tolerance are set by its set of interest rate risk limits.
-IRRBB risk limit is a tool for authorizing and controlling specific forms of Interest rate risk taken by the Bank to ensure interest rate risk exposure in banking book is consistent with the risk appetite of the Bank.
+IRRBB risk limits are tools for authorizing and controlling specific forms of Interest rate risk taken by the Bank to ensure interest rate risk exposure in banking book is consistent with the risk appetite of the Bank.